What to say

 P: Believe me, I’d rather not!
 But I have a genuine worry about you and your drug/alcohol use.

 P: I’m pretty sure (or very sure) you are smoking pot (or using a drug/or drinking).
-I’m going to ask you to come clean with me and tell me what’s going on.
+I’m going to ask you to talk with me and tell me what’s going on.

 P: Well, my job just got harder.
 I was hoping that you would be eye to eye with me, but I see I have to get “parental.”